-Posted by Gary Burger on July 11, 2017 in Personal Injury
+Posted by Gary Burger on July 11, 2017 in Medical Malpractice

 What do you do if you think you have a medical malpractice claim?
 Well, you need to research it, you need to look at it.
 Just because there’s a bad result doesn’t mean a doctor has committed negligence or breach the standard of medical care they should have afforded to you.
 So, a bad result does not a medical malpractice claim make.
 It is only when a doctor breaks the rules by which they treat you and they’re supposed to treat you and that causes you damages that you have a claim.